 Lying Leg Curl– 5-8 x 8-10

 Cable Abduction– 4-5 x 8-10

 Cable Adduction– 4-5 x 8-10

 And as anyone who has been a fan of this site knows, I’m hardly the touchy-feely type.
 That said, I realize my approach doesn’t always reach everyone, and me telling people to grab their balls and listen to some beatdown hardcore doesn’t always work.
 Thus, I figured I’d pass along a story Pillow related about being true to you and bucking the trends.

 Pillow was supposed to meet a friend at group therapy and accidentally walked into the wrong room.
-She realized too late that it was AA group for gay people, but before she could leave, they tagged her to speak.
-Having the type of massive brass bull balls that allowed her to do whatever the hell she wanted throughout her life, she stood up and spoke.
+She realized too late that it was AA group for gay people.
+However, before she could leave, they tagged her to speak.
+Having the type of massive balls that allowed her to do whatever the hell she wanted throughout her life, she stood up and spoke.

-At which point a gay dude who appeared to be in rough shape (cancer or AIDs or somesuch), leaned over, put his hand on her knee and said.
+At which point a gay dude who appeared to be in rough shape, leaned over, put his hand on her knee and said.